7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Throttle Body With Electronic Idle Air Control Valve

-When the engine is running and the car is not moving, we call it the engine is in Idle Mode.
-Normally the car’s Idle RPM is from 600 to 1000 RPM depending upon the car and outside temperature.
-At this RPM, the engine produces enough amount of power to stand smoothly without stalling.
+When the engine is running and the car is not moving, we call it the engine in Idle Mode.
+Normally the car’s Idle RPM is from 600 to 1000 Rev/min depending upon the car and outside temperature.
+At this Rev/min, the engine produces enough amount of power to stand smoothly without stalling.

-Whenever a load is put on the engine such as turning ON the lights or turning ON the AC, it sucks a lot of power and the engine can not produce more power at the same RPM.
-It must increase its RPM to generate more power and stand smoothly.
+Whenever extra work is taken from the engine like when you turn ON the lights or turn the AC ON, it sucks a lot of power and the engine can not produce more power at the same RPM.
+It must increase its Rev/min to generate more power and stand smoothly.

 According to the research, the Air Conditioner causes about a 30-40% average decrease in driving range in Hybrid Electric vehicles.